systopia/de.systopia.civioffice/docs/index.md

-templates that integrate with CiviCRM workflows, including CiviCRM tokens. .docx files can be created and edited with any text processing software, so the format should give easy access to all users, although other input formats might be implemented later.
+templates that integrate with CiviCRM workflows, including CiviCRM tokens. .docx files can be created and edited with any text processing software, so the format should give easy access to all users, although other input formats might be implemented in the future.
 As ouptut formats, .pdf and .docx have been implemented so far.

-**This documentation has been updated for CiviOffice 0.9.**
+**This documentation has been updated for CiviOffice 0.10.**

 ## Features